lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 Selection on Object Level
 -------------------------
-Once you have everything set up as described above, you can run selection on object level by setting the `object_level.task_name` argument in the Lightly docker config.
+Once you have everything set up as described above, you can run selection on object level by setting the `object_level.task_name` argument in the :ref:`docker configuration <ref-docker-configuration>`.
 The argument should be set to the task name you used for your predictions.
-If you uploaded the predictions to `.lightly/predictions/vehicles_object_detections` then you should set `object_level.task_name` to `vehicles_object_detections`.
+If you uploaded the predictions to e.g. `.lightly/predictions/vehicles_object_detections` then you should set `object_level.task_name` to `vehicles_object_detections`.

 The object level job can either be scheduled from the Lightly Web App or